RotherOSS/AppointmentToTicket/doc/content/index.rst

 Ticket Creation is initiated in the AppointmentEdit mask under the section 'Ticket Creation'.
 A point in time relative to the appointment, as well as ticket data can be configured.
 Recurring appointments are supported.

-The feature as of now does not support the form update functionality to dynamically adjust possible content, database fields are also not supported.
+The feature as of now does not support dynamic fields of type database.

 .. figure:: screenshot_en.png
    :scale: 50%